 In ticking the 'I agree with the terms and conditions for coming on retreat' box, you confirm the following:

-The following are requirements to coming on retreat here and if you are unable to undertake these requirements then our retreats are not suitable for you.
-To preserve the integrity of retreat conditions, as a last resort we reserve the right to ask you to leave the retreat if you ignore these, and to not take future bookings from you until we are confident that you can undertake these requirements.
+The following are requirements to coming on retreat here and if you are unable to undertake them then our retreats may not be suitable for you.
+To preserve the integrity of retreat conditions, as a last resort, we reserve the right to ask you to leave the retreat if you ignore them and to not take future bookings from you until we are confident that you can undertake them during a retreat.

 A Celibate Environment

 By booking a Padmaloka retreat, you undertake to support an atmosphere of stillness and contentment for yourself and other retreatants by abstaining from all forms of sexual activity and sexual advancement while you are here.

 A Complete Break From Mobile Phones, Tablets, and All Other Electronic Devices

 It is a requirement of our retreats that you switch off all electronic gadgets (Mobiles, tablets, laptops, music players, cameras etc) for the duration of the retreat whether you are on or off the premises.
 If you can, consider leaving them at home.